Home

 Figure 3: exchange of light energy between two unoccluded patches.
 Illumination of B depends on the light reflected or emitted by A in the direction of B, but some of that light is reflected toward B, which reflects it again to A, etc.

-Simulating indirect illumination is about simulating the paths that light rays take from when a light source emits them to when they enter the eyes.
-For these reasons, we generally speak of light transport, the transport of light or its propagation in space as it bounces from surface to surface.
-A light transport algorithm (backward tracing, which we will talk about again in this chapter, is an example of such an algorithm) is an algorithm that describes how this light transport problem can be solved.
-As you will explain in this lesson, simulating light transport is a complex problem, and it is hard to come up with one algorithm that makes it possible to describe all sorts of light paths that we find in the real world efficiently.
+Simulating indirect illumination involves tracing the paths that light rays take from the moment they are emitted by a light source to when they reach the eyes.
+For this reason, we often refer to this process as light transport, which describes the propagation of light in space as it bounces from surface to surface.
+A light transport algorithm (backward tracing, which we will discuss again in this chapter, is one example) is an algorithm that describes how this light transport problem can be solved.
+As we will explain in this lesson, simulating light transport is a complex problem, and it is difficult to devise a single algorithm that can efficiently describe all types of light paths encountered in the real world.
+Indeed, light rays interacting with a glass ball do not follow the same optical rules as light rays interacting with a fully diffuse surface or a surface that is semi-transparent or translucent, such as skin.

 How Do We Simulate Indirect Lighting with Backward Tracing